Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models: Discussion Conclusions

 \section{Discussion \& Conclusions}

+\paragraph{Hidden Hallucinations.} Unlike previous benchmarks, MERLIM stands out for its ability defining and studying a novel type of hallucination: hidden hallucinations.
+These are more challenging to detect because they are seemingly correct predictions but in fact lack a meaningful visual grounding.
+Our findings suggest that top-performing models might achieve higher scores (in part) due to these hidden hallucinations.
+Moreover, our analysis also identifies potential causes for this phenomenon: language biases and a lack of robust and detailed visual grounding.

-\paragraph{Prompt Selection} As the input prompt conditions the result of the IT-LVLM, the output results can vary drastically with different language inputs to the LLM.
-Although LLMs considered our input prompts semantically equal, all the replies had a different average length using the same model, and the average length for the same question would also differ across models.
-We understand our results are somewhat biased to the selected query set, and a different set could generate different results.
-Hence we release the queries and results in $\textup{\benchname}$, and encourage the community to further explore the strong discrepancies observed when prompting semantically similar queries.
+\paragraph{Prompt Selection.} Despite current advances in LLMs, slight syntactic changes of input prompt heavily condition the language output of the IT-LVLM.
+In our benchmark most models vary drastically their outputs and associated performance.
+Although our queries are semantically equal, all the questions had a different average length, and the average length for the same question would also differ across models.
+We conclude IT-LVLMs responses remain heavily biased towards the selected query set.
+To foster future research, we will release the queries and results in $\textup{\benchname}$, to encourage the community to further explore the strong discrepancies observed in this paper.

-\paragraph{Task Selection} It was impossible to instruct the model to produce exact (or at least approximate) locations for object detection and semantic segmentation tasks.
-To the best of our knowledge, tasks that involve precise (pixel-level) spatial locations are beyond the current scope of IT-LVLMs.
+\paragraph{Limitations.} $\textup{\benchname}$ comprises a total of 300,664 unique image-question pairs across all tasks, which may limit its usability for evaluating and prototyping new models.
+Therefore, we recommend using the subset of $\textup{\benchname}$ designed for the Object Recognition Task, where image inpainting removes an entire category.
+This subset, used in Figure \ref{fig:prec_descrip_in_orig_lvis}, contains 5608 edited and 3037 original images.

-\paragraph{Conclusion} In this paper we introduced $\textup{\benchname}$, a novel multi-modal Benchmark for the evaluation of IT-LVLMs in fundamental computer vision tasks.
+\paragraph{Conclusion.} This paper introduces $\textup{\benchname}$, a novel multi-modal Benchmark for evaluating IT-LVLMs in fundamental computer vision tasks.
 Despite the versatility of current IT-LVLMs, we observe an overall poor performance in these fundamental tasks, with multiple failure scenarios associated with weak or non-existent visual grounding of the language predictions.
 We think $\textup{\benchname}$ can be the initial effort to better diagnose Hallucination events, and to create stronger IT-LVLMs where ensuring a solid visual grounding could improve the overall quality of the predictions.

+\paragraph{Acknowledgments. } This work is supported by the KAUST Center of Excellence for Generative AI under award number 5940.
+The computational resources are provided by IBEX, which is managed by the Supercomputing Core Laboratory at KAUST.

 {

 }